 How do you get a pump?

-You can get a pump by training with a 10 lbs dumbbell.
-You don’t need to lift a lot of weight in order join the pump club.
-That’s why you see bodybuilders warm-up with super light weights before getting on stage.
-That’s all you need to make the blood push against your skin.
+You can get a pump by doing high reps with a 10lbs dumbbell.
+That’s why you see bodybuilders warm-up with pink weights before getting on stage.
+That’s all you need to make the blood push against the skin.

 What about the burn, bro?

-Getting a burn in a muscle is a sign that the particular group is working hard.
-So, the burn can be used as an indication of whether the right muscle is being targeted with a particular exercise.
+Getting a burn is a sign that a particular muscle group is under tension.
+The burn and the pump could serve as an indication that the right muscle is doing the work.

+No. In fact, if you have injuries it’s advisable to get a pump and supply the hurt area with nutrients.
 That’s why many people include pumping exercises after their main lifts or on the so-called light days.
-For example, bench press specialists may add some light chest flies on their recovery days to increase the recovery rate of the chest muscles.
-However, it would usually be a very light workout because losing strength on sissy exercises is counter-productive.
+For example, bench press specialists may add light chest flies on their recovery days.